-as having direct negation function by Haspelmath (but they are not the only items to be indexed as having direct negation function).
+8Recall that all items which convey the negative indefinite flavor, such as English no one, are indexed as having direct negation function by Haspelmath (but they are not the only items to be indexed as having direct negation function).
 As we relied on acceptability in negative fragment answers to be the distinguishing test for the negative indefinite flavor, we consider the negative fragment answer to be the 10th function, and add an extra universal to Haspelmath's list: if an indefinite pronoun can have the negative fragment answer function, it can also have the direct negation function.

-12The direction of the matching is not expected to affect our conclusions; indeed, the results of Experiment 2 remain qualitatively the same if Haspel-ok languages are matched to Not Haspel-ok languages.
+9The direction of the matching is not expected to affect our conclusions; indeed, the results of Experiment 2 remain qualitatively the same if Haspel-ok languages are matched to Not Haspel-ok languages.